-Provided the principles of these Laws be maintained they may be modified in their application to players of school age, as follows: (a) size of playing pitch; (b) size, weight and material of ball; (c) width between the goal-posts and height of the cross-bar from the ground; (d) the duration of the periods of play.
+Provided the principles of these Laws be maintained, they may be modified in their application.

+- 1. To players of school age, as follows: (a) size of playing pitch; (b) size, weight and material of ball; (c) width between the goal-posts and height of the cross-bar from the ground; (d) the duration of the periods of play. - 2.
+For matches played by women: (a) size, weight and material of ball; (b) duration of the periods of play; (c) further modifications are only permissible with the consent of the International Football Association Board.

-DIAGRAMS ILLUSTRATING POINTS IN CONNECTION
+DIAGRAMS ILLUSTRATING FOINTS IN CONNECTION WITH OFF-SIDE 4

-WITH OFF-SIDE 20

-GENERAL INSTRUCTIONS
+GENERAL INSTRUCTIONS 35

-TO REFEREES AND LINESMEN 28
+TO REFEREES AND LINESMEN 35

-TO NATIONAL ASSOCIATIONS 28
+TO NATIONAL ASSOCIATIONS 35

-FOR INTERNATIONAL MATCHES 29
+FOR INTERNATIONAL MATCHES 36

-RECOMMENDATIONS TO NATIONAL ASSOCIATIONS
+RECOMMENDATIONS TO NATIONAL ASSOCIATIONS AND CONTINENTAL CON-

-AND CONTINENTAL CONFEDERATIONS 30

-PENALTY-KICKS TO REPLACE THE DRAWING OF LOTS 30
+FEDERATIONS RE.
+PENALTY-KICKS TO REPLACE THE DRAWING OF LOTS 3

-CO-OPERATION BETWEEN REFEREES AND LINESMEN 31
+CO-OPERATION BETWEEN REFEREE AND LINESMEN 38

-THE DIAGONAL SYSTEM OF CONTROL 33
+THE DIAGONAL SYSTEM OF CONTROL 4(

-OUESTIONS AND ANSWERS 39
+QUESTIONS AND ANSWERS 46